LogoFlexColorScheme

 It mainly affects the two main ColorScheme surface colors surface and background, and their derivatives in the ColorScheme.
 However, FlexColorScheme also creates surface blends for the Scaffold background color, and in some modes even for the dialog background color, treating them as their own themed surface colors.

-If you want a pure Material 3 guide design intent, keep blend level at zero with seed generated ColorSchemes.
+If you want a pure Material-3 guide design intent, keep blend level at zero with seed generated ColorSchemes.
 A bit more is pretty nice too though.

 Seed color generated color schemes do not use onColor blending.
-This is because such themes already covers this design aspect by using tones from the Tonal Palettes that effectively accomplishes the same thing, and often with a better, or let's call it, with a more balanced looking result.
+This is because such themes already cover this design aspect by using tones from the Tonal Palettes that effectively accomplishes the same thing, and often with a better, or let's call it, with a more balanced looking result.

-This is especially true for the Material 3 generated ColorSchemes, that use the matching lighter/darker tones for their onColors, which are often brighter and more impactful than the simpler alpha blended version.
+This is especially true for the Material-3 generated ColorSchemes, that use the matching lighter/darker tones for their onColors, which are often brighter and more impactful than the simpler alpha-blended version.

 In both cases above, pay attention to effective surface, container colors and their onColors, and how they change.
 Also look at the app to see how it visually changes as blends are varied.